openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_VPUIP.md

 | :----: | ----------- |
 | `output` | memref of 16-bit float or 32-bit float or bfloat16 type or QuantizedType values or VPUIP Buffer Type or VPUIP buffer type to describe the buffer tiling
 | `output_sparsity_map` | memref of 1-bit signless integer values or VPUIP buffer type to describe the buffer tiling
-| `profiling_output` | memref of 64-bit unsigned integer values
+| `profiling_output` | memref of 64-bit unsigned integer values or VPUIP buffer type to describe the buffer tiling

 ### `VPUIP.NCEClusterTiling` (vpux::VPUIP::NCEClusterTilingOp)

 Operation that encapsulates details of tiling operation between clusters

-Traits: AttrSizedOperandSegments, IsolatedFromAbove, NoTerminator
+Traits: AttrSizedOperandSegments, HasOnlyGraphRegion, IsolatedFromAbove, NoTerminator, SingleBlock

-Interfaces: LayerOpInterface, MemoryEffectsOpInterface, MultiViewOpInterface, RegionBranchOpInterface, VPUIP_AsyncLayerOpInterface
+Interfaces: LayerOpInterface, MemoryEffectsOpInterface, MultiViewOpInterface, RegionKindInterface, VPUIP_AsyncLayerOpInterface

 #### Operands: